This is such a simple how-to on making a cute little chalkboard that looks like a scroll using an old wooden spool.

 I had to draw out what a scroll looked like first just to see if I could.
 I don’t know what that first image is of.

-I drew it out onto the same plywood from this, marking approximately where it would fit in between the wooden spool’s end pieces.
+I drew it out onto the same plywood I used on the tube TV shell makeover, marking approximately where it would fit in between the wooden spool’s end pieces.

 I brought it to the band saw and ended up with this.
 Then I realized it wasn’t curvy enough…or, at all.